Occupational Injuries and Fatalities: A State-by-State Analysis

 (Note: Each state voluntarily elects to participate in the BLS Survey of Occupational Injuries and Illnesses (SOII) and the BLS Census of Fatal Occupational Injuries (CFOI).
 Some data was not available in states that chose not to participate in one or both surveys.)

 The type of work/industry a state’s population regularly engages influences occupational injury and fatality rates.

-For example, Wyoming ranks 50th in the nation for population size, but has the largest percentage of workforce in mining and agriculture.
+For example, Wyoming ranks 50th in the nation for population size but has the largest percentage of the workforce in mining and agriculture.
 The same is true of Alaska, where the population size is small compared to the percentage of workers in high-risk occupations, such as commercial fishing and logging.